drewhagen/TypeformDiscord/README.md

 (PS, I'm a professional Typescript developer, as well as developer that works with RX Forms.
 If I make a typo about Typeform, it was probably inevitable)

+## Current Progress

+This first commit to this repository has a file called `test-bot.js`.
+[With NPM Installed|https://www.npmjs.com/get-npm], run `node test-bot.js` to start up the bot.
+If this bot were configured with your server correctly, this script should bring that bot online in your server.
+Then, in any channel that the bot user is given access to, you can call "!marco".
+It should then respond with "Polo!"